ZkHaider/DiffValue/README.md

  */
 ```

-If you like the library please star!
+If you like the library please star it 🙂